omeka/omeka-s-enduser/modules/modules.md

 You can also use git to clone a module directly from the git repository.
 Do this only if you are comfortable with git.

 ### Install the Module
-To install a module, navigate to the Modules tab on the left-hand navigation of the admin dashboard of your OmekaS installation.
+To install a module, navigate to the Modules tab on the left-hand navigation of the admin dashboard of your Omeka S installation.

 Find the module in the table and click the install button.